 For the icing

 - Place all ingredients in a large bowl and beat with an electric mixer on low for 6 minutes.
 It will be very thick and fluffy.
 Add 2 tablespoons of water and mix to combine.
 That's your medium consistency (it should be like toothpaste).
 Take half the icing and put in another bowl.
 Add another tablespoon of water to remaining icing.
 It should run off the spoon like Elmer's glue.
 That is your flood consistency.
+(If it seems too thick, add a little more water.
+Make sure you only at 1/4 teaspoon at a time until it runs easily off the spoon but you don't want it too liquidy either.)
 Divide and color as desired to decorate the cookies.

 - For these cookies, I divided the icing as follows.
 Medium consistency: one third of the icing pink, one third red, and the remaining third I split into two bowls (half green and half remained white).
 Flood icing: I divided equally into 3 bowls - red, pink and white.
 Note: I used Americolor food coloring.